Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 The next day, a screenshot of his post was leaked online, and local police summoned Dr. Li and forced him to sign a statement that he had "severely disturbed public order".
 He then returned to work, treating patients in the same Wuhan hospital.

-Meanwhile, the World Health Organization (WHO) received reports of multiple pneumonia cases from the Wuhan Municipal Health Commission and activated a support team to assess the new disease.
-The WHO declared on January 14 that local authorities had seen "no clear evidence of human-to-human transmission of the novel coronavirus".
-By this point, it was too late.
+Meanwhile, WHO received reports of multiple pneumonia cases from the Wuhan Municipal Health Commission and activated a support team to assess the new disease.
+WHO declared on January 14 that local authorities had seen "no clear evidence of human-to-human transmission of the novel coronavirus".
+But once again, it was already too late.

 Throughout January, the virus silently raged through China as Lunar New Year celebrations took place within the country, and it spread to both South Korea and the United States.
 By the end of the month, the disease was in 19 countries, becoming a pandemic and earning a name in the process: **coronavirus disease 2019 (COVID-19)**.